-The average cost of assisted living in Montana is $3,150 per month.
+This cost is the base cost for a one-bedroom assisted living unit in Montana.
 Additional fees beyond the base rate may apply.
-More info on Assisted Living Costs

 Montana defines an assisted living facility as a residential setting that coordinates or offers personal care, continuous supervision, health-related care, and activities.
 However, there are three categories of care that an assisted living facility may offer.
 Category A is the basic level of care with personal support services, while Category B residents need additional health and support services.
-Category C is for residents with severe cognitive impairment, such as Alzheimerís disease or dementia, who cannot make their basic care decisions and need continuous care.
+Category C is for residents with severe cognitive impairment, such as Alzheimer's disease or dementia, who cannot make their basic care decisions and need continuous care.

 The availability of services varies according the level of care the facility is categorized to offer.
-All facilities, however, must provide personal services, assistance with medication, recreational activities, assistance with ADLís, and help arranging supportive medical care (such as making appointments for eye or dental care).
+All facilities, however, must provide personal services, assistance with medication, recreational activities, assistance with ADL's, and help arranging supportive medical care (such as making appointments for eye or dental care).

 A resident assessment is created upon admission to determine the appropriate level of care.
-For Category A resident admission, the client must not need chemical or physical restraints, be a danger to himself or others, may not need consistent help with more than three ADLís, does not need continuous nursing care, does not have a gastric tube, or a stage III or IV pressure ulcer.
-In Category B, residents can need help is four or more ADLís, need skilled nursing care, but does not need physical or chemical restraints and is not a danger to himself or others.
+For Category A resident admission, the client must not need chemical or physical restraints, be a danger to himself or others, may not need consistent help with more than three ADL's, does not need continuous nursing care, does not have a gastric tube, or a stage III or IV pressure ulcer.
+In Category B, residents can need help is four or more ADL's, need skilled nursing care, but does not need physical or chemical restraints and is not a danger to himself or others.
 In Category C, residents may have severe cognitive impairments and may try to leave the center and is unable to make his or her own decisions about basic care needs.
 However, the resident cannot require physical restraints or be a danger to himself or others.

 In a Category A setting, residents must self-administer their medication.
 In Category B, residents who are capable of administering their own medication are allowed to do so, while those who cannot may have direct care assistance.
 In Category C, medication is given by a licensed health care professional or by someone allowed to do so by the Montana Nurse Practice Act.
 A home health agency may also administer medication in any category facility.